rahul-ranjan-me/dms-node/readme.md

 * Once submitted the progress can be seen in the adjoining table with progress indicator
 * Once files are uploaded, you can preview or download with respective urls from the grid
 * Once files are submitted, you can navigate to other pages, and the progress can be shown in the progress indicator widget on bottom right of the page

-# Notes

-- All functionalities are covered
-- Test cases are not completed due to the time constraints